lecramyajiv/ttf-genjyuu-gothic/README.md

 the corners in a round gothic style.The specifications other than the round shape are the same as " Genshin Gothic ".
 A proportional, equal-width family is also provided

+This is a repackage of the font for Slackware Linux.